United States Food Safety Testing Market Size, Share, Trends and Forecast by Type, Food Tested, Technology, and Region, 2026-2034

 Key Questions Answered in This Report

-The food safety testing market in the United States was valued at USD 6.1 Billion in 2024.
+The United States food safety testing market size was valued at USD 6.59 Billion in 2025.

 Need more help?